chris-the-wiz/hardhat-hot-reload/README.md

 - Hardhat boilerplate included

 Open the container in vscode deploy the contract and start the server like in the hardhat boilerplate tutorial.
-The Ethereum node is alreday running
+The Ethereum node is already running